Nandob777/BudgetApp/README.txt

-BudgIt is an application that allows the user to track their total expenses, total income, total cost of items they want to purchase, and total savings.
+BudgIt is a personal budgeting application that allows users to track their personal financial activity.
+It creates a financial summary based on the user's income, expenses, wishlist items, and total savings based on their income and expenses.
 This is done by allowing the user to input various financial information and wanted items into the application.
-The application then calculates the totals and

 Major Changes:
 --------------
-Structure – Integration tests between seams were implemented in new integration packages
+Structure – Integration tests between seams were implemented in new integration package
           - Tests were grouped based on integration, unit, and acceptance tests
           - Objects now take advantage of polymorphism (used in Calculate)